Operation Medak Pocket: 9–14 September

-Croatian offensive involved around 2,500 troops drawn from the Croatian Army's Gospić Operational Zone.
-It began by preparatory fire of 9th Guards artillery batteries approximately at 06:10 am on 9 September 1993.
-The attack was designed as the double envelopment maneuver in which tanks and infantry of 9th Guards Brigade of Croatian army starting from Gospić suburb of Bilaj provided one thrust of the attack, while commandos of Special Police of the Croatian Ministry of the Interior (MUP) starting from Velebit mountain provided a second thrust.
-The MUP units previously held vital Croatian positions on Velebit mountain.
-These forces were also supported by 111th Brigade of Croatian Army, Gospić Home Guard Regiment and Lovinac Home Guard Regiment..
-These two reinforced battlegroups successfully linked up same day at 14:00 hours in village of Rajičevci, therefore surrounding one battalion of Serb militia and number of Serb civilians in Medak pocket.
+The Croatian offensive involved around 2,500 troops drawn from the Croatian Army's Gospić Operational Zone.
+It began by preparatory fire of 9th Guards Brigade artillery batteries approximately at 06:10 on 9 September 1993.
+The attack was designed as the double envelopment maneuver in which tanks and infantry of the 9th Guards Brigade, starting from the Gospić suburb of Bilaj, provided one thrust of the attack, while commandos of Special Police of the Croatian Ministry of the Interior (MUP) starting from the Velebit mountain range provided a second thrust.
+The MUP units previously held vital Croatian positions on Velebit.
+These forces were also supported by the 111th Brigade of Croatian Army, Gospić Home Guard Regiment, and Lovinac Home Guard Regiment..
+These two reinforced battlegroups successfully linked up same day at 14:00 in the village of Rajičevci, surrounding one battalion of the Serb militia and a number of Serb civilians in the Medak pocket.
 This was followed by mopping up operations.
-After two days of fighting the Croatian forces had taken control of Divoselo, Čitluk and part of Počitelj.
+After two days of fighting, the Croatian forces had taken control of Divoselo, Čitluk and part of Počitelj.
 The salient was pinched out with the new front line running just in front of the village of Medak.

-In accordance with their defense strategy called "Strategy of Real Threat", which envisioned deterring any Croatian attack of the self-proclaimed Republic of Serbian Krajina by bombarding Croatian cities in retribution, Serb forces began to use long-range artillery (including FROG-7 ballistic missiles and M-87 Orkan) to bombard Karlovac, the Zagreb suburb of Lučko, Samobor and Jastrebarsko on 10 September.
+In accordance with their defense strategy called "Strategy of Real Threat", which envisioned deterring any Croatian attack of the self-proclaimed Republic of Serbian Krajina by bombarding Croatian cities in retribution, Serbian forces began to use long-range artillery (including FROG-7 ballistic missiles and M-87 Orkan) to bombard Karlovac, the Zagreb suburb of Lučko, Samobor and Jastrebarsko on 10 September.
 These indiscriminate attacks left dozens of civilians killed and wounded with extensive damage to homes and property.
 Seven civilians were killed and 23 wounded during an artillery attack on downtown Karlovac alone.
 On 9 September, Serb forces shelled and damaged an oil refinery in Sisak.
-On 13 and 14 September, Croatian Air Force MiGs-21 successfully destroyed some of the SVK artillery and rocket batteries on Banovina and Kordun but one of the aircraft was downed by SA-6 near Gvozd. and its pilot, Miroslav Peris was killed.
+On 13 and 14 September, MiGs-21 of the Croatian Air Force successfully destroyed some of the SVK artillery and rocket batteries on Banovina and Kordun, but one of the Croatian aircraft was downed by SA-6 near Gvozd, and its pilot, Miroslav Peris, was killed.

 The SVK launched ground counter-attacks which retook some of the captured territory.
 It also threatened to attack 20 or 30 more targets throughout Croatia unless the captured territory was handed back.
 The two sides exchanged heavy artillery fire during 12–13 September, with the UN recording over 6,000 detonations in the Gospić-Medak area.